Revision rhinoplasty

 - A bump or depression has formed

-- The tip of the nose remains wide or droopy
+- The tip of the nose remains wide or low

 - Asymmetry or pinching on the nasal tip